-I gave my son to a gay couple — & it was the best decision
+I Don't Regret Placing My Son for Adoption — & I Didn't 'Give Him Up'

-The decision to put my child up for adoption was basically immediate for me.
-I was so broke, I had defaulted on not one, but two student loans — and three credit cards.
+The decision to place my child up for adoption was pretty much an immediate one for me.
+At the time of my pregnancy, I was so broke, I had defaulted on not one, but two student loans and multiple credit cards.
 I was single.
-I was — am — a playwright living with roommates.
+I was a playwright living with roommates (I still am).
 None of this spelled “awesome time to raise a kid.”
 And while identifying strongly as pro-choice, I didn’t want an abortion.
-The only option left was adoption — preferably to a nice gay or lesbian couple.
+The only option left was adoption — preferably, I hoped, to a nice gay or lesbian couple.

 And I did find the gay couple of my dreams.
 They live a 15-minute walk from my apartment.
 They wanted (and still want) as open an adoption as I wanted.
 I see them and my son about once a month — and five years later, he’s becoming quite the amazing little man.